 The whole family can enjoy a castaway experience just a 10-minute boat ride from downtown Key West at this paradise island escape.
-Sunset Key Cottages is a collection of pastel-colored, gingerbread-style cottages on an idyllic private island lapped by calm waters.
+One of the best beach hotels in the Florida Keys, Sunset Key Cottages is a collection of pastel-colored, gingerbread-style cottages on an idyllic private island lapped by calm waters.
 The spa caters to kids with special massages and facials just for them.
 The resort provides fishing tackle and bait so you can fish off the private dock.
 And other island amenities include several pools, tennis courts and biking paths.
 When you’re ready for more action, it’s a fun ride across the water to the hotel’s dock near Mallory Square.

 7. Sandpearl Resort – Clearwater, FL

 At the end of a fun-filled day at this treasured Clearwater resort that’s as popular with couples as it is with families, guests head down to the powdery sand to watch the sunset and enjoy S’mores around a bonfire.
 Sand sculpture lessons are often provided for free.
 And Camp Ridley, the Sandpearl Resort‘s kids’ club, runs programs for kids ages 5 to 10 that put the spotlight on Florida’s native habitats and wildlife for a fun learning experience for all.